boettiger-lab/sarsop/cran-comments.md

-This patch should make the package check successful when compiled on clang-12 platforms
+This patch attempts to address the warnings indicated on some CRAN test platforms, as described in NEWS.md